Fortune 500: History

 The Fortune 500, created by Edgar P. Smith, was first published in January 1955.
 The original top ten companies were General Motors, Jersey Standard, U.S. Steel, General Electric, Esmark, Anderson-Prichard Oil Corporation, Armour, Gulf Oil, Chrysler, Mobil, and DuPont.

 Methodology

 The original Fortune 500 was limited to companies whose revenues were derived from manufacturing, mining, and energy exploration.
 At the same time, Fortune published companion "Fortune 50" lists of the 50 largest commercial banks (ranked by assets), utilities (ranked by assets), life insurance companies (ranked by assets), retailers (ranked by gross revenues) and transportation companies (ranked by revenues).
 Fortune magazine changed its methodology in 1994 to include service companies.
 With the change came 291 new entrants to the famous list including three in the Top 10.

 Influence

-As of 2020, the Fortune 500 companies represent approximately two-thirds of the United States' gross domestic product with approximately $14.2 trillion in revenue, $1.2 trillion in profits, and $20.4 trillion in total market value.
-These revenue figures also account for approximately 18% of the gross world product.
-The companies collectively employ a total of 29.2 million people worldwide, or nearly 0.4% of the world's total population.
+The companies on the 2026 Fortune 500 had combined revenue of $21 trillion and combined profits of $2.1 trillion.